bschulz81/AcceleratedLinearAlgebra/README.md

 Optimizations for the Strassen and Winograd Algorithm.
 Added more support for operations with sparse matrices but I have not tested these sparsse operations yet.

-After clang fixed some bugs in version 21.1.2, the library now compiles and runs with clang 21.1.2
+After the developers of the clang compiler fixed some bugs in version 21.1.2, the library now compiles and runs with clang 21.1.2

-With the new kernel 16.17.1 and new nvidia drivers and the new nvidia-drivers-580.95.05, s bugs occured with gcc's libgomp that prevent to run the library when compiled with gcc.
+With the new kernel 16.17.1 and new nvidia drivers and the new nvidia-drivers-580.95.05, new bugs occured with gcc's libgomp that prevent to run the library when compiled with gcc.

 I Tried to mitigate a newly occuring bug with openmp collapse(2) in a teams distribute parallel for construct in gcc for matrix multiply that occurs with the new 6.17 kernel and the gpu drivers nvidia-drivers-580.95.05.
 Unfortunately, with the new kernel 6.17.1 and the new gpu drivers nvidia-drivers-580.95.05, there seem to occur also drastic memory problems that do not appear to come from my code but incorrect compilation and libgomp.

-Fortunately, after the last fixes, https://releases.llvm.org/21.1.0/tools/clang/docs/ReleaseNotes.html#openmp-support the library, in the version from 08.10.2025,seems to compile and run with clang 21.1.2, kernel 6.17.1 and nvidia-drivers nvidia-drivers-580.95.05
+Fortunately, after the last fixes, https://releases.llvm.org/21.1.0/tools/clang/docs/ReleaseNotes.html#openmp-support the library, in the version from 08.10.2025,seems to compile and run with clang 21.1.2, kernel 6.17.1 and nvidia-drivers nvidia-drivers-580.95.05.
+It also produces the correct output for the functions called in the test applications.

 28.09.2025: